 Do this

-My true recommendation is that you embrace the characteristics of the operating system you have.
+My recommendation is that you embrace the characteristics of the operating system you have.
 If you’re on Windows 11, learn to use the Windows 11 Start menu.
 That will serve you well into the future and keep you less dependent on third-party tools like Open-Shell.

-However, particularly if you’re struggling with Windows 11’s Start menu and its changes, give Open Shell a try before giving up.
+However, particularly if you’re struggling with Windows 11’s Start menu and its changes, give Open-Shell a try before giving up.

 It might change your mind.